Overview

 To add a new channel, simply press the (+) Add button below the last track.
 You will be prompted with the type of channel to add.

 Additionally, if there is a selected channel, you'll have the option to add a piano roll track to it.
-Having multiple piano roll track on a channel is mostly for your own organization, although there are some cases where it is genuinely useful (arpeggios, playing the same note twice, etc.).
+Having multiple piano roll tracks on a channel is mostly for your own organization, although there are some cases where it can be useful (arpeggios, playing the same note twice, etc.).

 Deleting channels & tracks

-To delete a track or a channel, simply right-click on its name or long press on mobile.
-A contextual menu will give you the option to delete.
+To delete a track or a channel, simply right-click on its name, or long press on mobile.
+A contextual menu will give you the option to delete it.

 Muting & Soloing channels